The Telltale Head

 "The Telltale Head" is the eighth episode of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 25, 1990.
+It originally aired on Fox in the United States on February 25, 1990.
 It was written by Al Jean, Mike Reiss, Sam Simon and Matt Groening, and directed by Rich Moore.
 In the episode, Bart cuts the head off the statue of Jebediah Springfield in the center of town to impress Jimbo, Kearney and Dolph, three older kids he admires.
 The town's residents, including the three boys, are horrified and Bart regrets his actions.
 After telling Lisa and Marge, Homer and Bart head to the center of town, where they are met by an angry mob.
 After Bart tells the mob that he has made a mistake, the townspeople forgive Bart and the boy places the head back on the statue.
-The episode's title is a reference to the short story "The Tell-Tale Heart" by Edgar Allan Poe.
+The episode's title and premise is a reference to the 1843 short story "The Tell-Tale Heart" by Edgar Allan Poe.